magento/devdocs/guides/v2.1/cloud/cdn/trouble-fastly.md

 ### Bypass Fastly to check Staging and Production sites {#cloud-test-stage}

 If the Fastly service returns incorrect headers, submit a Fastly API request directly to the origin server, bypassing the Fastly CDN service.
-You bypass Fastly by adding the following option to your Fastly API request: `-H "Host:<URL>"`.
-Replace `<URL>` with the URL for the Staging or Production site.

 #### To check the response headers: